ivanitlearning/AWS-Associate-Courses/README.md

   - Geographical bias can be applied to countries
   - Eg. Saudi user can be directed to Australian rather than UK resource if Australian bias is large enough.
+- Use when you want to route traffic based on the location of your resources and, optionally, shift traffic from resources in one location to resources in another. [[Ref](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy.html)]

   ![](Pics/Geoproximity_routing.png)

 ### 1.9.5.
 Route 53 Interoperability